Part 9: Working with SQL databases#

 • ActiveRecord (Ruby)

 The LinkML metamodel has aspects of OO modeling, so ORMs can be useful here.
 Note that ORMs can be divisive among developers, with some believe ORMs to be add unnecessary complexity, and others finding them indispensable.
-Use of ORMs is completely optional with LinkML, but if you are using a RDBMS you may find them useful.
+Use of ORMs is completely optional with LinkML, but if you are using a relational database management system (RDBMS) you may find them useful.

 Currently the only ORM directly supported is SQL Alchemy.